-How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, increasing its capital buffer, or use them to address problematic loans, potentially making the bank more resilient in tough times.
-Losses, on the other hand, diminish a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, potentially making the bank better able to withstand economic shocks.
+Losses, on the other hand, reduce a bank's ability to do those things.

-On Bankrate's test of earnings, American Exchange Bank scored 22 out of a possible 30, beating out the national average of 16.52.
+American Exchange Bank scored 20 out of a possible 30 on Bankrate's earnings test, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
-American Exchange Bank's most recent annualized quarterly return on equity was 12.25 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+American Exchange Bank's most recent annualized quarterly return on equity was 10.23 percent, above the national average of 8.10 percent.

-The bank reported net income of $451,000 on total equity of $7.4 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.52 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank earned net income of $763,000 on total equity of $7.6 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 1.23 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.